Impurity-induced thermal crossover in fractional Chern insulators

-In Fig.~\ref{Fig:PES}, we present the phase diagram of the FL and FCI entanglement gap to summarize our finding.
-For $V_{\text{imp}}<0.1$, we observe a crossover from FL to FCI at finite temperatures.
+In Fig.~\ref{Fig:PES}, we present the phase diagram of the hole-WC and FCI entanglement gap to summarize our findings.
+For $V_{\text{imp}}<0.004$, we observe a crossover from hole-WC to FCI at finite temperatures.
 Moreover, the temperature at which the FCI entanglement gap emerges increases with increasing $V_{\text{imp}}$, consistent with our speculation for $T_e$ in Eq.~\eqref{Eq:T_e}.
-Fig.~\ref{Fig:PES}(a) also shows that there is no obvious crossover to the FCI phase for $V_{\text{imp}}>0.1$, implying that $T_e$ eventually surpasses $T_{\text{FCI}}$ for large $V_\text{imp}$.
-Finally, Fig.~\ref{Fig:PES}(b) shows the entanglement gap for the FL phase.
+Fig.~\ref{Fig:PES}(a) also shows that there is no obvious crossover to the FCI phase for $V_{\text{imp}}>0.004$, implying that $T_e$ eventually surpasses $T_{\text{FCI}}$ for large $V_\text{imp}$.
+Finally, Fig.~\ref{Fig:PES}(b) shows the entanglement gap for the WC phase.
+The WC entanglement gap appears at large impurity strength and low temperatures, and for $0.002<V_{\text{imp}}<0.004$, there is a crossover between the two entanglement gaps at finite temperatures.

-\lettersection{Discussion} Our theory for the thermal crossover is closely related to the experimental observation of the fractional quantum Hall (FQH) state at the $1/7$ filling that appears around $T\approx \SI{100}{mK}$ but disappears for higher or lower temperatures~\cite{Chung2022}.
-However, we note that the experimental system is realized on the Landau levels of a two-dimensional electron gas (2DEG), whereas our toy model is defined on a lattice.
-Moreover, the 2DEG has a long-range Coulomb interaction, whereas our toy model has only NN interactions.
-We believe that this difference is why the 2DEG tends to form a Wigner crystal at low carrier densities, but the toy model here forms a Fermi liquid.
-Nonetheless, we emphasize that the nature of the ground state should not affect the validity of our argument, which is based on the competition between the energy penalty and the entropy increase.